Updated September 4, 2018

 I love benefit auctions at local ANG chapters.
 Many guild chapters use auctions as a significant way to raise funds.
 For you, as a stitcher, auctions present amazing opportunities to find canvases books, and supplies at a bargain price.

 Auctions can be very bad places for your budget, so it’s best to do some preparation before you go.
 First, look at your stash and know where you have holes and what things you collect.

 My friend who came with me collects snowmen, she bought 2.
 I have been wanting to do a Mindy mini-sock and found one.
 I have always wanted to try using Sisha mirrors in my needlepoint; the Aspen project pictured below does just that.

 The second thing is to know your budget.
 Live auctions are especially bad for this.
 I knew what I wanted to spend and got a bagful for only $1 over my budget, including my $15 “splurge” on that Painted Pony SF angel.

 Remember what’s in your stash and don’t rebuy or buy back what you donated.
 I’ve done this.
 It’s often a problem at local auctions.
 They shop at the same shops you do, there will be canvases and projects there you already own.

->

-> As you can see by the pictures (by no means everything I got), I found canvases, projects large and small, vintage books, an intriguing 8-way Bargello mostly done, and a large canvas project bag.
+As you can see by the pictures from a single ANG Auction (by no means everything I got), I found canvases, projects large and small, vintage books, an intriguing 8-way Bargello mostly done, and a large canvas project bag.
 Not bad for a morning’s shopping!